Supporting research to help shape ovarian cancer screening services

 At the moment there is no screening programme available for any women, and the most effective way for high-risk women to reduce their risk is to have their ovaries and fallopian tubes removed between the ages of 35 and 45 (the recommended age depends on their particular mutation).
 This puts a woman into immediate menopause, which can have long-term health implications, including osteoporosis and heart disease.
 Women are therefore faced with a difficult decision to balance these risks and choose the timing of their surgery.

-The ALDO project, which stands for “Avoiding Late Diagnosis of Ovarian Cancer”, will aim to recruit 2000 women across the UK and will use Abcodia’s ROCA test every 4 months to detect ovarian cancer amongst BRCA mutation carriers before they have any symptoms.
+Now closed to new participants, the ALDO project, which stands for “Avoiding Late Diagnosis of Ovarian Cancer”, recruited women across the UK and will use Abcodia’s ROCA test every 4 months to detect ovarian cancer amongst BRCA mutation carriers before they have any symptoms.
 This involves a simple blood test which can be done by their own local GP team and uses an algorithm to assess changes in the level of a protein called CA125 in the blood.
 If required, women will then be called to a participating centre for any follow-up investigations.

 Mr Adam Rosenthal, Consultant Gynaecologist and Clinical Director for the ALDO project explains: “This pilot project will be the first time that an ovarian cancer surveillance service is piloted in the NHS, and the hope is that this will become standard practice for a woman with a faulty BRCA gene in the not too distant future.